Axel00x/bschemistry/README.md

 ## Practical examples

-To receive a dictionary about an element of the periodic table from the table use:
+To receive the name about an element of the periodic table from the table use:

 ```python
 import bschemistry as ch